 Axolotls cannot be kept with any fish because the fish will eat the Axolotl gills that are around its head.
 Also a Axolotls will eat any thing they can fit in their month.
-You do see Axolotls with small feeder fish; like Rosy Minnows, small Gold Fish and Guppies, but these fish are being used as a live food source for the Axolotl.
-Another important consideration for tank mates is that the Axolotls like cold water 57° to 68° degrees Fahrenheit, so you can not put tropical fish in with your Axolotl.
+You do see Axolotls with small feeder fish; like Guppies, but these fish are being used as a live food source for the Axolotl.
+Another important fact when consideration for tank mates is that the Axolotls like cold water 57° to 68° degrees Fahrenheit, so you cannot put tropical fish in with your Axolotl.

 Are Water Dragons Child Friendly?